Write To Congress

 Washington, DC 20515

-On June 25, 2021, the Director of National Intelligence (“DNI”) is scheduled to file a Report with Congress about the defense and intelligence community policies for the coordination of the study of Unidentified Anomalous Phenomenon (“UAP”), formerly UFOs.
-The Report is supposed to answer questions raised by the Senate Select Intelligence Committee about unknown objects that have been tracked on radar and filmed by the Navy in recent years.
+On June 25, 2021, the Director of National Intelligence (“DNI”) filed a Report with Congress about the defense and intelligence community policies for the coordination of the study of Unidentified Anomalous Phenomenon (“UAP”), formerly UFOs.
+The Report was supposed to answer questions raised by the Senate Select Intelligence Committee about unknown objects that have been tracked on radar and filmed by the Navy in recent years.
 Declassified naval photography showed objects performing unusual maneuvers with no apparent power source.
+Since the filing of this report, Congress has adopted three consecutive years of legislation.
+Yet, most answers are still buried behind classified walls, away from even properly cleared committees.

-The main question for these four committees is whether these objects are a threat to our military.
-Even if they are not a direct threat, they have been considered a flight hazard which caused an aircraft carrier group to suspend training exercises in 2004, prior to deployment in support of combat troops.
+The main question is whether these objects are a threat to our military.
+Even if they are not a direct threat, they have been considered a flight hazard which caused an aircraft carrier group to suspend training exercises in 2004.
 Despite concerns over these unknown objects, electronic records are routinely removed from front line units after any incident.
 There is no acknowledgement of these incidents and no follow up training to prepare our military personnel for future encounters.
+The public has never been informed of the nature, source or the intent of the controllers of UAP.

 I urge you to support congressional inquiries into this phenomenon and its impact on military operations.
-Whether they are controlled by our military’s adversaries or have another source, our front line military personnel deserve to know how to deal with them.
-Our elected leaders should be informed of the potential threats our military faces so the they can adopt appropriate policies to protect our service personnel and yo better understand what they are facing.
+Regardless of the source, our front-line military personnel deserve to know how to deal with them.
+Our elected leaders should be informed of these potential threats so they can adopt appropriate policies to protect our service personnel.
+Congress should be fully informed of the efforts to study these objects as the institution required to originate all federal funding.
+The public has a right to know that their elected representatives are aware of actions taken in the name of the American People.

-For over seventy years, similar objects have been reported by our military with little or no oversight by Congress.
+For over eighty plus years, similar objects have been reported by our military with little or no oversight by Congress.
 In a free and open democracy, isn’t it time to allow Congress to set public policy about our government’s response to this phenomenon?
+Please join with your colleagues who are fighting to understand UAP and disclose to the country how this issue is being handled without appropriate oversight.
+Public disclosure of the sources, intent and nature of UAP is of paramount importance to a free society.

 Thank you for your attention to this matter.